 Following our walk up Roseberry Topping the previous day (see blog post here) I fancied another walk, just with less chance of injury.
 My goal at the moment is to explore all the places local that often I’d of just ignored.

-(For the 6 months I have resided in Ingleby Barwick I’ve gone as far as Cineworld, Uni and Dominos- oops, my bad)
+(For the 6 months I had resided in Ingleby Barwick I’d gone as far as Cineworld, Uni and Dominos- oops, my bad)

 Nearby Roseberry topping, a four mile walk west to be more exact, lies Guisborough Forest.
 The forest sits on the northern outskirts of the North York Moors National Park.
 It’s a great location for walkers, bikers, horse riders and four-legged friends alike.
 Often holding events such as the Chocolate Walk for Easter and also includes a Gruffalo Spotters trail which has an accompanying app!

 Discovery passes are available to purchase which gives perks like free parking, national and local discounts such as 15% off Go Ape, Forest Holidays, Cotswold outdoor and more.
 Plus it is a great way to support the forest!

 Something I didn’t discover till later but will defiantly use next time is the Forest Xplorer app, free in the app store.
 It enables you to save forests offline which I would recommend; we had no service for 99% of our walk.
 It shows your nearest wood/forest and gives information about it such as address, trail maps and what’s there.

 It also shows forest holidays and forest camping locations; handy for those who wish to stay the night.
 For those who are interested in nature it has a tree finder section which shows how to identify trees by leaves, bark, seed & needles.
 Treetastic!

 Only 20 minutes by car; we’d be there in no time, off we go!
 I always carry a small backpack whenever I go somewhere and in this usually includes, plus or minus: